Former 'Pregnant Girl' Builds Support To Help Other Teen Moms

 First, I think we have to kind of name the fact that there are many young people who are homeless even before a pregnancy comes into the picture.
 This really speaks to these underlying issues that are at play in young people's lives before a pregnancy.
 And poverty is a big one.
 And we have to stop this kind of framing of the issue of teen pregnancy as being that everything is going well in a young person's life, they become pregnant and then they become homeless and then they go into poverty.

-On how being a mother now — married with a committed partner — compares to her experience as a teen mom
+On how being a mother now — married with a committed partner — compares with her experience as a teen mom

 Oh my gosh, it was night and day just being able to rely on someone in the parenting journey — it's huge.
 And to be a team together.
 I remember having our first child together.
 It was hard sometimes to let him take care of me and the baby when we came home from the hospital, because my first experience, I was completely on my own.
 And really having a partner and someone who is present, who is involved, who wants to change diapers, who wants to talk about report cards, who wants to be there for the soccer games and the good stuff, but also who wants to navigate the more challenging things with you?
 It's completely different.
 And it has just been a wonderful experience to see him be a part of my oldest daughter's life and to also see him as a father to our children.
 It's been amazing.